aptos-labs/aptos-core/developer-docs-site/docs/basics/basics-gas-txn-fee.md

 When you send a transaction, it is prioritized based on different criteria.
 One of these is the normalized gas price for the transaction.

-For transactions that are subject to ordering by gas price (i.e., non-governance transactions) these prices are first normalized to Aptos Coins.
-This is done by using the current gas currency to Aptos Coin conversion rate that is stored on-chain.
-Transactions are then ranked (in part) based upon this normalized gas price.

 For example:

-* Bob sends a transaction with `gas_price` 10 and `gas_currency` of “BobCoins”.
+* Bob sends a transaction with `gas_price` 10.
-* Alice sends a transaction at the same time with `gas_price` 20 and `gas_currency` of “AliceCoins”.
+* Alice sends a transaction at the same time with `gas_price` 20.

-If the on-chain “BobCoins” to Aptos Coins exchange rate is 2.1 and the on-chain “AliceCoins” to Aptos Coins exchange rate is 1,
-* Bob’s transaction has a normalized gas price of `10 * 2.1 = 21`.
-* Alice’s transaction has a normalized gas price of `20 * 1 = 20`.

-Then, Bob’s transaction would be ranked higher than Alice’s.
+Alice's transaction would be ranked higher than Bob's.

 ## Core design principles
 Three central principles have motivated the design of gas in Aptos and Move: